Nik Antropov: Playing career

 On February 9, 2008, Antropov set a new career-high in goals with 19 when he scored in overtime to give the Maple Leafs a 3–2 win, tipping in an Anton Strålman slapshot; he finished the season with 26 goals.
 On March 4, 2009, Antropov was traded to the New York Rangers in exchange for a second-round draft pick and conditional draft pick.

 On July 2, 2009, Antropov signed a four-year, $16.25 million deal with the Atlanta Thrashers as a free agent.
 He was expected to make $3.5 million the first year, $3.75 million the second, $4.25 million the third and $4.75 million for the final year of the deal for an average cap hit of $4.0625 million per year.
 Antropov's first year with the Thrashers was his most successful, scoring 24 goals and 43 assists.
 Following the team's relocation to Winnipeg in the summer of 2011, Antropov had scored the first goal of the new Winnipeg Jets on October 9, 2011, against the Montreal Canadiens.

 On August 8, 2013, Antropov signed a two-year contract with Barys Astana of the Kontinental Hockey League (KHL), where he played during 2012–13 NHL lockout.
 At the conclusion of his two-year tenure with Barys, Antropov retired from professional hockey and returned to Canada.

 International play

-Internationally, Antropov represented Kazakhstan in the 1998 IIHF World Championship, the 1999 World Junior Ice Hockey Championships (scoring eight points in six games) and in the 2006 Winter Olympics, where he scored one goal.
+Internationally, Antropov represented Kazakhstan in the 1998 IIHF World Championship, the 1999 World Junior Ice Hockey Championships (scoring eight points in six games), 1999 Asian Winter Games (gold) and in the 2006 Winter Olympics, where he scored one goal.
 Antropov captained the Kazakhstani squad on both occasions.
 He and Colorado Avalanche goaltender Vitali Kolesnik were the lone NHL players on the team.

 Personal life

 During his tenure with the Leafs, Antropov became a Canadian citizen.
 He received Canadian citizenship in May 2007.

 Antropov and his wife have three children.
-Antropov's oldest son, Danil was a forward for the Saginaw Spirit of the Ontario Hockey League during the 2019-20 season.
+Antropov's oldest son, Danil was a forward for the Saginaw Spirit of the Ontario Hockey League during the 2019–20 season.